Get

 Positive reinforcement means rewarding your pet for good behavior.
 When socializing your Corgi, you can use treats or toys to reward them for being calm around people and other dogs.
 It will help them associate good behavior with positive rewards, making them more likely to repeat the same actions in the future.

-Suppose your Corgi is hesitant around new people.
-Here are some tips for positive reinforcement:
+If your Corgi is hesitant around new people, here are a few tips for positive reinforcement:

 • Set up short play sessions with a person your pet already knows and likes.